-HIP JOINT- (AP, Lateral)
+HIP JOINT- (AP, AP Oblique (frog leg)

 TRAUMA HIP JOINT- (AP hip or pelvis, Axiolateral)

 Per ARRT: Trauma is considered a serious injury or shock to the body.
 Modifications may include variations in positioning with minimal movement of the body part.